Should You Just Buy SPY?

 *Assuming you haven't hedged it.
 You could hedge SPY against severe declines over the next several months by buying the optimal, or least expensive, put options on it, as in the example below.

-The optimal puts, as of Monday's close, to protection 1,000 shares of SPY against a greater-than-20% decline by mid-June.
+The optimal puts, as of Monday's close, to protect 1,000 shares of SPY against a greater-than-20% decline by mid-June.

 As you can see above, the cost of that protection was 0.8% of position value.
 If the market continues to go up between now and mid-June, and you're hedged as above, your return will lag that of the market by 0.8%.